jojojo8359/ptcgp-trade/README.md

 After all card data has been acquired, the utility will output potential trades by rarity between the two collections, making trade coordination trivial on both ends!

+> [!NOTE]
+> If you wish to change the threshold of card count to consider for trades, feel free to modify `count_threshold`.
+By default, this value is 1, but changing it to 2 will prevent cards with two copies owned from being listed.

 # Restrictions

 There are certain expansions/rarities that cannot be traded.
 Some of these restrictions can be accounted for with this utility.